-Checks are only part of the process to protect young people and adults from possible abuse.
+Checks are only part of the process to protect children from possible abuse.
 Appropriate training will enable individuals to recognise their responsibilities with regard to their own good practice and the reporting of suspected poor practice/concerns of possible abuse.

-Table Tennis England recommends the following:
+Table Tennis Wales recommends the following:

-- Recognised safeguarding training which should be refreshed every 3 years.
-This is relevant to coaches, officials, welfare officers and anyone working closely with or responsible for young people and adults. - Relevant equality training. - Additionally coaches should have in place relevant and recognised coaching qualifications, attend a first aid training and CPD as required.
-More information can be obtained from the Coaching Department at Table Tennis England.
+- Recognised safeguarding training, which must be refreshed every three years.
+This is relevant to coaches, officials, safeguarding officers and anyone working closely with, or responsible for, children. - Relevant equality training. - Additionally, coaches must have in place relevant and recognised coaching qualifications, attend first aid training, and attended a Safeguarding and Protecting Children course and CPD as required.
+More information can be obtained from the Coaching Department at Table Tennis Wales.